Massive security phalanx aims to shield Biden inauguration from mob, 'lone wolf' threats

 By David Lawder and Jonathan Landay

-WASHINGTON, Jan 20 (Reuters) - Washington braced for a tense inauguration of President-elect Joe Biden on Wednesday, amid overwhelming security measures including over 25,000 National Guard troops and a shuttered National Mall devoid of spectators to the quadrennial ritual.
+WASHINGTON, Jan 20 (Reuters) - Washington braced for a tense inauguration of President-elect Joe Biden on Wednesday, as more than 25,000 National Guard troops stood watch over a barricaded city, emptied of the spectators who usually throng to the quadrennial ritual.

-Security analysts said the unprecedented precautions would protect Biden's 12:00 noon EST (1700 GMT) oath of office from a major planned assault, like the mob that attacked the U.S. Capitol on Jan.
-6, leaving five people dead.
+With much of downtown fenced off, security analysts expressed confidence the unprecedented precautions would protect Biden's noon EST (1700 GMT) oath of office from a major assault, like the attack on the U.S. Capitol two weeks ago to the day that left five people dead.

-Pentagon and FBI officials are screening participating troops to thwart any insider attack.
+Pentagon and FBI officials are screening participating troops to avert any insider attack.

 FLAGS NOT PEOPLE